RohitJainn/Cloud-Computing-DevOps/Assignment 5 - Write IaC using terraform to create EC2 machine on AWS or azure or google cloud./readme.md

 # Assignment No 5
-## Title: Write IaC using terraform to create EC2 machine on aws or azure or google cloud.
+## Write IaC using terraform to create EC2 machine on aws or azure or google cloud.
 (Compulsory to use Input and output variable files)

 ### Theory:
              1) What is Terraform